dhruv-git-sys/Adobe-Hackathon25-GCPD-1A/Challenge-1A/Aproach 2/README.md

 ✅ **Universal Patterns** - Adapts to any document type
 ✅ **Docker Ready** - CPU-only, lightweight deployment

+> **Note:** The Retrospective_Archive.zip file is intended for internal documentation of retrospective logs and is not part of the production pipeline.

 ---

 ### Libraries Used 📚